folsomcp/specpolFlow/docs-jb/Tutorials/3b-MaskUI_Tutorial.md

 The `select lines to fit depth` button remains active until you click it a second time to deactivate the mode (or click the `unselect lines to fit depth` to switch modes).
 This is similar to the `exclude lines` and `include lines` buttons.
 :::

-There are also some lines in this spectrum that are too strong in the mode, and very weak (but still present) in the observation.
-Here we select a set of those problem lines
+There are some lines that are too strong in the model, and very weak (but still present) in the observation.
+Here we select a set of those problem lines.

 ```{image} MaskUI_images/updateLSD-fit-weak-select.png
 :alt: selecting too strong lines to fit